levelupai/match3-level-similarity/README.md

 ## Acknowledgments

-This project given the right direction and was developed under the guidance of Mr. Simon Cheng Liu and Dr. Guo Xianghao of Levelup AI, Beijing.
+This project was given the right direction and was developed under the guidance of Mr. Simon Cheng Liu and Dr. Guo Xianghao of Levelup AI, Beijing.